 The Golden State Warriors are submitting this Major Phase application for Blocks 29-32.
 At approximately 11 acres, Blocks 29-32 collectively represent one of the largest remaining development sites in San Francisco, and the ideal location for the Golden State Warriors' new, state-of-the-art multi-purpose Event Center.
-The approximately 18,000-seat Event Center will be the home of the Golden State Warriors' basketball team, and will host a variety of other activities including concerts, family shows, other sporting events, cultural and theatrical shows, conferences, and civic events.
-The site also includes substantial mixed-use development including office, retail, restaurants, structured parking, open public plaza spaces, and other amenities that will help to activate the site during non-event times.
+The approximately 18,000-seat Event Center will be the home of the Golden State Warriors' basketball team, and will host a variety of other activities including concerts, family shows, other sporting events, cultural shows, conferences, and civic events.
+The site also includes substantial mixeduse development including office, retail, restaurants, structured parking, open public plaza spaces, and other amenities that will help to activate the site during non-event times.

 The rectangular site is located on the eastern boundary of the Mission Bay South Redevelopment Project Area and is bounded by Third Street to the west, South Street to the north, Terry Francois Boulevard to the east, and 16th Street to the south.
-As provided under the San Francisco Bay Conservation and Development Commission ("BCDC") permit, development of Blocks 29-32 triggers the construction of the 5.5-acre Bayfront Park (P22), located just east of Blocks 29-32, by FOCIL-MB, Mission Bay's master developer.

 Local transit and access-ways in the vicinity include the Muni T line (future Central subway connection), Caltrain, and the planned cycletrack on Terry Francois Boulevard.
 These resources are considered in a project-specific Transportation Management Plan (TMP) currently being prepared by the Golden State Warriors, which will outline plans for traffic control before and after Event Center events, introduce design features to reduce congestion for daily office and retail users, and propose travel demand strategies to lower auto mode share of all site visitors.
-The TMP is summarized in greater detail in Appendix B of this Major Phase application.
-In addition, parties are currently exploring the feasibility of installing a ferry dock at the terminus of 16th Street, just across Terry Francois Boulevard from Blocks 29-32.
+The TMP is summarized in greater detail in the Appendix to this Major Phase application.